arrebolautumn/PoolPlayerManagerApplication/README.md

-fullstack project with Spring BNoot and Angular
+Fullstack project with Spring Boot and Angular Building website that manages Pool Player at rnc